UnivLille-Meta/IMT-Advanced-OOP/additional-resources/bloc/bloc-widget-tutorial.md

 	self label: 'Input'
 ```

-We should get now a widget similar to the one shown in Fig *@input1@*.
+We should get now a widget similar to the one shown in the Figure above.

 ### Adding the input representation